 The IANA Functions Review, Special IANA Function Review, and the Separation Cross Community Working Group are all accountability mechanisms for the IANA naming functions that the CWG-Stewardship has requested the CCWG-Accountability constitute in the Fundamental Bylaws.
 As such, these structures will exist within ICANN and many of their recommendations will require ICANN Board approval before implementation (i.e., change in the Statement of Work for the IANA Functions Operator).
 The CWG-Stewardship determined it was critical that the recommendations of these various bodies be respected by the ICANN Board, and so further required that the CCWG-Accountability provide mechanisms to ensure that the recommendations from these bodies could be enforced.

-The escalation and enforcement processes for rejecting an ICANN Board decision relating to Special IANA Function Review and Separation Cross Community Working Group recommendations are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
+The escalation and enforcement processes for rejecting an ICANN Board decision relating to IANA Function Review, Special IANA Function Review and Separation Cross Community Working Group recommendations are detailed in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.

 The right to reject ICANN Board decisions relating to reviews of IANA functions, including ICANN Board decisions relating to Special IANA Function Review and Separation Cross Community Working Group recommendations, can be exercised by the Empowered Community an unlimited number of times.